 We remark here that the promise of a spectral gap above a unique ground state is distinct from assuming that we have a $\UQMA$ instance.
 The reason is that for \textsc{LocalHamiltonian}, the presence of a spectral gap does not imply that there is a unique accepting witness, it only implies a unique ground state.
 In case the ground-state subspace is polynomially degenerate, the $\PP$ algorithm continues to work to produce estimates of the ground-state energy.

-Lastly, we add that results shown in the precise regime do not necessarily imply analogous results in the non-precise regime.
+Lastly, we add that results shown in the precise regime do not always imply analogous results in the non-precise regime.
 For example, our work gives evidence that $\pPGQCMA \neq \pQCMA$, but in the non-precise regime we can show $\PGQCMA=_R \QCMA$.
-In this respect, inequivalence results in the high-precision regime resemble oracle-separation results in complexity theory, which is a mature area of research with several important results.
+In this respect, inequivalence results in the high-precision regime resemble oracle separation results in complexity theory, which is a mature area of research with several important results \cite{Aaronson2002,Aaronson2010,Raz2018}.
 While oracle separations do not constitute strong evidence for the inequivalence of two complexity classes, they are useful in ruling out proof techniques that work relative to oracles, or ``relativize''.
-Similarly, the inequivalence results here can rule out proof techniques that would extend to the precise regime.
-For example, a purported proof that $\QCMA =\QMA$ must not work in the precise regime, otherwise we would obtain $\pQCMA=\pQMA$, which is believed to be unlikely.
+Similarly, inequivalence results in the precise regime can rule out proof techniques from extending to the precise regime.
+For example, a purported proof that $\QCMA =\QMA$ must not work in the precise regime, otherwise we would obtain $\pQCMA=\pQMA$, or $\PSPACE=\PP$, which is believed to be unlikely.